 I’m always asked by King Sidney owners and friends alike, what exactly is going through my mind in order to make such unique made in Africa blazers for men, especially since jackets like these are so difficult to come across not just in Nairobi Kenya, but in the world at large?
 What’s the thought process?
 So I thought I’d do a post on it.

-I’ll start with the mindset we have with regards to the eventual King Sidney owner, the King.
-Then I’ll get into the philosophy we have within the firm, and finally, I’ll pick a jacket and we’ll break down how it came to life from beginning to end.
+I’ll start with the mindset we have with regards to the eventual jacket owner, the King.
+Then I’ll get into the philosophy we have within the firm, and finally, I’ll pick a jacket and we’ll break it down from conception to completion.

 We consider every single detail.
 Nothing is ever left to chance.

 The reason for this high amount of oversight is because I’m always thinking, “If I was the one wearing it, how good would I want to look?
 How big of an impression would I want to make?”
 And since I, as the individual whose job is to serve the King, would never take any shortcuts with mine, there is absolutely no way in hell I’d ever take any shortcuts with the King’s.

 This is actually the main reason why we do ready-to-wear as opposed to custom-made.
 So that we can incur all the risk.

 That essentially forces us to put maximum effort into ensuring that we have something of top-notch quality that is guaranteed to be strongly desired and picked up by a King out there.